 1. Writing by hand.

-creative writing but when I remember the days of writing down on a pad, there’s a lot of benefit to that too.
+I like working on computers.
+They bring a lot of benefits to creative writing but when I remember the days of writing down on a pad, there’s a lot of benefit to that too.
 For one thing there is no constant internet distraction when I’m sat with a pen and a pad.
 There’s nothing but me and the writing.
 Whereas when I’m writing on a computer, I can get drawn into googling everything, checking email or doing something else.
 You don’t need to remove technology completely, just spend regular time with pen and paper too.
 Put a notepad and a pen near your bed or keep a handwritten journal.
 Keep it free but regular.
 Make it a collaborative effort between computers and handwriting.

 Again, I would advocate getting an actual magazine of varying puzzles and doing this manually.
 Games and electronics or fine but they tend to have extra features which can detract from the simplicity of focussing hard on one puzzle.
 This can be hard to get back into if you’ve not done it for a long while but once you do you’ll wonder why you ever stopped.
 Again, don’t make it a chore, just keep it reasonably regular.